nyjackson/SBA-320H/README.md

 # Skill Based Assessment for Module 320H: React Web Application

-A React + Vite application for looking at quotes, generating a random quote, and favoriting quotes from Quotable's API to appreciate later.
+A React + Vite application for looking at cat or dog pictures, generating a random dog or cat picture, and favoriting pictures to appreciate later.

 ## Resources:
 - https://coolors.co/02111b-3f4045-30292f-5d737e-fcfcfc